JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/uast.md

 <!-- Copyright 2000-2021 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-UAST (Unified Abstract Syntax Tree) is an abstraction layer on the [PSI](psi_elements.md) of different JVM Languages.
+UAST (Unified Abstract Syntax Tree) is an abstraction layer on the [PSI](psi_elements.md) of different JVM languages.
 It provides a unified API for working with common language elements like classes and method declarations, literal values, and control flow operators.

 ## Motivation